Find Your Perfect School

 MICA’s low-residency program is a top-ranked program designed for experienced art educators who want career advancement opportunities.
 Students improve not just their art skills, a must in their profession, but also their educator-related skills.

 The 30-credit program is considered quite easy because of its non-thesis option, and it draws art educators who want the degree but not the intensive energy required for thesis completion.
 But students must submit a satisfactory seminar paper to be considered for graduation.
 The coursework includes qualitative research, contemporary issues, and teaching strategies.

 Accreditation: Middle States Commission on Higher Education (MSCHE)

 MICA may be a small university, but it’s a prestigious institute known for transforming raw but promising talent into a dazzling skill through a strong art foundation.
 Students are known for their wide array of skills that make them employable and marketable.

 The MBA is undoubtedly the most popular master’s degree for several years running for good reasons.
 There are numerous career opportunities associated with an MBA, most of them on the managerial level.
-These include human resources manager, financial manager, and computer and information systems manager.
+These include human resources managers, financial managers, and computer and information systems managers.